 Franschhoek South Africa Travel Guide

-Always check the official From South africa Department of Home Affairs site for the most current and specific requirements for your nationality before travel.
+Always consult the official From South africa Department of Home Affairs site for the most present and specific requirements for your nationality before travel.
 Rules change.

 South Africa does not charge general entry fees for tourists at the border.
-Visa application fees apply if your nationality requires a visa.
-Immigration involves presenting your passport and supporting documents to an immigration officer at your port of entry, like Cape Town International Airport.
+Visa application fees are in effect if your nationality requires a visa.
+Immigration involves presenting your passport and documents that support your claim to an immigration officer at your port of entry, like Cape Town International Airport.
 Answer questions truthfully and clearly.

 No special permits are generally needed for standard tourist activities in Franschhoek.
 If you plan activities like hunting or certain research, specific permits might apply, but these are not relevant for typical tourism.